Recap: The Simpsons S 13 E 5 The Blunder Years

 - Heroic Sacrifice: Smithersí Dad

 - OOC Is Serious Business: Burns tries to plea with Smithers Sr. not to go into the core thatís highly dangerous, considering he doesnít often think about the wellbeing of his employees.
 Then, grieving Smithers Sr. after what happened.
-Burns also feels guilty on never telling Smithers about his dad's death because he wasn't on how to break the news.
+Burns also feels guilty about never telling Smithers about his dad's death because he wasn't sure how to break the news.

-- Series Continuity Error: Smithers is established to be a baby around the time Homer was a teenager, but "Bye Bye Nerdie" showed Homer and Smithers in school together.
+- Series Continuity Error: Smithers is established to be a baby around the time Homer was a teenager, but other episodes including "Bart Star" and "Bye Bye Nerdie" showed Homer and Smithers in school together.

 - Shout-Out: The move that Smithersí did was a reference to Star Trek II: Wrath of Khan, where Spock does the same thing.